 1 – You can design the space to meet your needs and nothing more.
 Everything you use is there and easy to find and get to.

-2 – People that live happily in small spaces extend their living space outside with a patio, deck or even just an umbrella, table and chairs.
+2 – People who live happily in small spaces extend their living space outside with a patio, deck or even just an umbrella, table and chairs.

 3 – The world is your backyard.
 Get out of the house and use restaurants, parks, libraries, book stores, coffee shops, gyms, and community centers on a daily basis.
 Who are your neighbors?

-The idea of living so simply is only crazy because the government and large corporate interest have made it almost impossible to do.
+The idea of living so simply seems crazy only because the government and large corporate interest have made it almost impossible to do.

 So what can we do about it?
 How can we find more creative ways to bypass laws and take advantage of loopholes?